gisellec60/volunteers/lib/ReadMe.md

 ## What's Next?

- There were features planned but not implemented due to time constraints and the scope of the project:
+ if you look in model.py You will see 3 methods that are not on the menu.
+I left them off because of the scope of the project.
+Though they're already coded and working I still would need to put in the cli code to handle them.
+The cli already has over 700 lines of code and I didn't want to add more for my instructors to evaluate ***You're welcomed!!!***

  **Swap** - Notice the schedule has a swapp_id field.
 Sometimes volunteers swap dates.
-For historical purposes swapp_id would hold the id of the volunteer who was swapped out.
+For historical purposes swapp_id holds the id of the volunteer who was swapped out.

- **Delete All from Schedule** - There may be a time when the user will want to removed the schedule for a particular date.
-For instance if church service was canceled or someone enter a bunch of volunteers for the wrong day.

  **Add Role** - There may be a need to add a role for a special event.